 This is what comes to mind for most people when they think of joint custody arrangements.

-This arrangement results in one parent having the children every alternate weekend, typically from Friday after school until Sunday evening or Monday morning.
+This shared custody arrangement results in one parent having the children every alternate weekend, typically from Friday after school until Sunday evening or Monday morning.

 This approach has become less popular over the years, as it normally results in one parent becoming the ‘fun parent’ and the other parent having a skewed relationship with their children.

 The parents have split up and lived in different places, so they ferry the children between them each week.